$7 Sitewide (exclusions apply) + FREE Shipping + 2X Reward PTS

 Avoid Harsh Products

-If you’re learning how to grow edges back, this is a critical tip.
+If you’re learning how to get edges back, this is a critical tip.
 Avoid maximum hold gels that contain a lot of alcohol.
 Avoid drying alcohols like ethanol, propanol, and isopropyl.
 Look for fatty alcohols like cetyl alcohol, cetearyl alcohol, and stearyl alcohol that provide hydrating benefits for the hair.

 Perfecting Your Edges